calebjmatthews/endless-desert/concept.md

   - Curious: Seek out all treasures
   - Reckless: Seek out and trap enemies

+## Towns and Cities
+- Alabaster, the Shining City
+  - SomeName, Lapidary Initiate: Tourmaline Jewelers, Creates jewelry Treasures, beginning with simple ones from beads, and developing to others over time
+  - OtherName, Factious Ontologist: Cochlineal Scribes, Constantly getting kicked out of things, requires no payment but uses up time, in exchange for specialization into schools of thought
+  - Asyut, Archetect (1st Class): Sandstone Artificers, Will build and improve road between Alabaster and your town, can be paid to send a crew to an Oasis, Herd, or Trading Post for improvement
+  - FourthName, Sober Commissar: Porcelain Commissars, Exchanges legal documents (?) for booze
+  - FifthName, Feline Advocate: Keepers of the Hanging Gardens, Begins questline to discover, raise, and breed cats.
+Once completed, will buy
+- Lac, the Dessicated Town
+  - Can be rebuilt to provide Olibanum Resin, Dates, and Water
+  - Lac, the Recovering Town (Water)
+  - Lac, the Rising Town (Dates)
+  - Lac, the Flourishing Town (Olibanum Resin)

 ## Field Notes:
   - Required for many research options of difficulty 2 and higher
   - You can gain some Field Notes from observing buildings or the sky.
 These take 1000 knowledge, 400 papyrus, 80 ink, and 1 hour of study to produce